The Cannery

 Beginner Games or Classes?
 They dealers and brush will be happy to give you a few pointers when it's slow, but we don't know of a class here.

 How Crowded is the Room?
 Not crowded.
 The room is not geared toward serious players.
-Don't expect to wait more than a half hour, if at all.
+Don't expect to wait.
 It certainly isn't worth a wait longer than that.

 Comps?
 It's a dollar an hour, plus a bunch of potential freerolls and jackpots that are geared toward the local.
 If you play a lot of poker in Vegas, then the local stuff is a good deal.
 If you're only in for a couple days, they aren't worth much.